Immigration Visa Petitions Attorney

 - The sponsor must be able to prove that they can financially support the related foreign national.

-- If the sponsor is a U.S. citizen they must prove their relationship to the foreign national, acceptable family relationships include:
+- If the sponsor is a U.S. citizen, they must prove their relationship to the foreign national.
+Acceptable family relationships include:

-- Husband or wife;
+- Husband or wife

 - Child under 21 years old

-- Unmarried son or daughter over 21;
+- Unmarried son or daughter over 21

-- Married son or daughter of any age;
+- Married son or daughter of any age

-- If the sponsor is a lawful legal resident they must prove their relationship to the foreign national, acceptable family relationships include:
+- If the sponsor is a lawful legal resident, they must prove their relationship to the foreign national.
+Acceptable family relationships include:

-Immigration Attorney Robert Sepp fully understands how frustrating the family-based immigration visa petition process can be.
+Immigration attorney Sepp fully understands how frustrating the family-based immigration visa petition process can be.
 He is a patient and highly qualified attorney who is dedicated to walking you step by step through the petition process.